Telecoms

 API-Driven Subscriber Services

 The telecom industry was among the first industrial sectors to embrace APIs as an enabler of digital transformation initiatives.
 API programs enabled telecom providers to drive internal efficiencies but also to generate new sources of revenue by delivering new value-added services to their subscribers.
-APIs are used to expose traditional carrier services (e.g. billing, account management and payments) but also to hook into the external API ecosystems of third party service providers (e.g. Netflix, Disney & Apple).
+APIs are used to expose traditional carrier services (e.g. billing, account management and payments) but also to hook into the external API ecosystems of third-party service providers (e.g. Netflix, Disney & Apple).
+Securing APIs isn’t just about protecting one system — it’s about safeguarding the entire telecom ecosystem, ensuring that data flows securely and reliably across every integration.

 Telecoms: A High-Value Target